Doğan Alemdar: Club career

 Alemdar started playing football for Kayserispor at the age of 10.

 On 12 March 2018, he signed his first professional contract with Kayserispor aged 15.
 He became the youngest captain of Kayserispor history when he made also his professional debut for the club in a Turkish Cup tie against Manisa FK on 19 December 2019, aged 17.

 Alemdar moved to Ligue 1 club Rennes in August 2021.

+Alemdar was signed by Ligue 2 club Troyes on loan for the 2023–24 season.

+On 12 September 2025, Alemdar signed a four-year contract with Süper Lig club Başakşehir.